The Mo-Car Syndicate

 By the time the fire brigade arrived it was impossible to save the building.
 The cost of the damage was estimated to be between ten and twelve thousand pounds, and all the company drawings and records were destroyed.

-However, just over a week later, through a remarkable stroke of good fortune, production was transferred to the old Underwood Thread Mills in nearby Paisley, courtesy of Coats, one of the major Mo-Car investors.
+However, just over a week later, through a remarkable stroke of good fortune, it was announced that production would be resumed at the old Underwood Thread Mills in nearby Paisley, courtesy of Coats, one of the major Mo-Car investors.

 • The Scottish Motor Industry, Michael Worthington Williams, Shire Publications Ltd, 1989.